nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 We begin by introducing important terminology:

 Connection
-   In the context of connections between the elements of layers, we often call the set of all connections between pairs of network nodes created by a single call to ``Connect`` a *connection*.
+   In the context of connections between the elements of NodeCollections with spatial distributions, we often call the set of all connections between pairs of network nodes created by a single call to ``Connect`` a *connection*.

 Connection dictionary
-   A dictionary specifying the properties of a connection between two layers in a call to ``Create``.
+   A dictionary specifying the properties of a connection between two layers in a call to ``Connect``.

 Source
    The *source* of a single connection is the node sending signals